Alternative titles for this job

 Useful experience for project managers includes:

 - work in a project team

-- business and management experience.
+- business and team management experience.

 Find out more about training

-- Project Management Institute
+- Project Management Institute New Zealand

-- (04) 970 2005 - PMINZ@pmi.org.nz - www.pmi.org.nz/
+- (04) 970 2005 - PMINZ@pmi.org.nz - www.pmi.org.nz

 What are the chances of getting a job?

-High demand for project managers in construction
+High demand for construction and ICT project managers

 Types of employers varied